top of page

 9. Use Tarot affirmations

 Using Tarot affirmations can help you cultivate a positive and empowering mindset during your Tarot practice.
 Before you start your practice, choose an affirmation that resonates with your intention and the messages you want to receive from the cards.
+You may want to write the affirmation down and keep it in your sacred space, or repeat it silently to yourself as you shuffle the cards.

 Tip: Write out a new positive affirmation on a card on a weekly or monthly basis in your sacred space.
 Write it in colorful letters and include any images that connect with the affirmation.
 To keep the energy moving in the sacred space, it is good to rotate and change the affirmations so that there are always new thoughts and hopes to consider.
 However, you may wish to keep the previous affirmation cards to use again in later reflective practice.